doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 ### Q: Where Does The Image Come From?

 To find out, we can examine the logs of the high-level container runtime (sometimes called the container engine).
-Our OCI Runtime is Containerd:
+Our OCI Runtime is [Containerd](https://github.com/containerd/containerd).

 `containerd.log`
 ```json